PUBLIC (BANK) HOLIDAYS IN TURKEY 2019

 National Sovereignty and Children's Day

 The day is dedicated to Turkish children by Mustafa Kemal Ataturk - for the memory of the day the Turkish Grand National Assembly founded.
-Turkey celebrates both the independence and nation's youth day - who are the future of the Turkish Republic.
+Turkey celebrates both the independence and the nation's youth day - who are the future of the Turkish Republic.
 It is celebrated in harmony along the day with shows, festivals, games, and dances.

 Labor and Solidarity Day